tanuK17/ml_projects_23-24/README.md

 - dataframe methods
 - SQL projects

 - The most comprehensive project I worked on was a spam detection model that my group and I trained using spam data from a UC Irvine repository and using Naive-Bayes for supervised and K-Means Clustering for unsupervised training.
+-   Check it out here: [Spam Detection Model](TK_Spam_Detection_Model.ipynb)

 </body>